 What does Reuben mean?

+Reuben [reuben] as a boys' name is pronounced ROO-ben.
+It is of Hebrew origin, and the meaning of Reuben is "see, a son".
 From the original form Reuven.
 Commonly used since the 18th century.
 Biblical: Reuben was the firstborn of Jacob's 12 sons.
 Also a sandwich with corned beef, sauerkraut, and Swiss cheese.
-Reuven is a Spanish and Scandinavian form.
 Singer Ruben Blades.

 How popular is Reuben?